Frankendata/calcite/site/_docs/model.md

 `jdbcCatalog` (optional string) is the name of the initial catalog in the JDBC data source.

-`jdbcSchema` (optional string) is the name of the initial schema in the JDBC data source.
+`subStraitSchema` (optional string) is the name of the initial schema in the JDBC data source.

 ### Materialization